Mitchell County, North Carolina

 Mitchell County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 14,903.
 Its county seat is Bakersville.

-The county is home to the "Mineral City of the World", Spruce Pine and Roan Mountain which includes the world's largest natural rhododendron garden, and the longest stretch of grassy bald in the Appalachian range.
-Throughout the year such festivals as North Carolina Mineral and Gem Festival and North Carolina Rhododendron Festival bring many visitors to the area.
+The county is home to Spruce Pine, nicknamed the "Mineral City of the World", and Bakersville, "Gateway to Roan Mountain", which includes the world's largest natural rhododendron garden and the longest stretch of grassy bald in the Appalachian range.
+Throughout the year such festivals as North Carolina Mineral and Gem Festival and North Carolina Rhododendron Festival bring visitors to the area.

 History

 The county was formed in 1861 from parts of Burke County, Caldwell County, McDowell County, Watauga County, and Yancey County.
 It was named for Elisha Mitchell, professor of mathematics, chemistry, geology, and mineralogy at the University of North Carolina from 1818 until his death in 1857.
 Dr. Mitchell was the first scientist to argue that a nearby peak in the Black Mountains was the highest point east of the Mississippi River.
 He measured the mountain's height and climbed and explored it.
 In 1857 he fell to his death on a waterfall on the side of the mountain.
 The mountain was subsequently named Mount Mitchell in his honor.

 By 1899, Mitchell County had a sundown town policy of preventing Black Americans from living or working in the county.
 By the early 1920s, Black Americans began working and living in the county in larger numbers, especially as mine workers and as convict laborers constructing local infrastructure, including new state highways such as what is now US Highway 19E.
 In September 1923, a 75-year-old White woman named Alice Thomas accused John Goss, an escaped Black convict laborer, of raping her.
 A White mob formed in Spruce Pine, and when they could not locate the fugitive Goss, the mob (which included members of the Ku Klux Klan) forced nearly all of the Black people onto train cars heading out of the county.
 Governor Cameron Morrison, an ally of the infrastructure construction and mining industries, declared martial law and called in the National Guard in an attempt to stop the mob violence, but by the time the Guard units arrived two days later, the Black mine and construction laborers had already been driven from the county.
 The National Guard occupied Spruce Pine for nearly two weeks.
 Despite Morrison's declaration of martial law having little effect, it was the first time martial law was declared in response to an instance of mass racial violence in the United States.
-Ultimately, 86 members of the White supremacist mob were indicted for their actions, many of whom pled guilty to minor offences.
+Ultimately, 86 members of the white supremacist mob were indicted for their actions, many of whom pleaded guilty to minor offences.
 Goss was arrested in Hickory four days after the alleged rape, and at the orders of the Governor, jailed in Raleigh to avert lynching.
 He was tried three weeks later in Mitchell County, convicted by jury after five minutes of deliberation, and executed by electrocution.